Crossmint/agent-launchpad-starter-kit/README.md

 - Non-custodial for the launchpad: launchpad owner can't access the agent's funds / wallet.
 Required for regulatory compliance in the US.
 - Dual-key architecture.
 Both agent owner and agent itself can control the wallet.
-- The frontend uuses NextJS and the agents are deployed into a TEE by Phala network
+- The frontend uses NextJS and the agents are deployed into a TEE by Phala network

 ### Why Non-Custodial?